Design Thinking & the Scientific Mindset

 Human centred design starts from the place of now knowing the answer to the problem.
 Astronomical discoveries tend to fall into this category as well as research that leads to paradigm changes.
 Having said that more often than not, astronomical research suffers from preconceived ideas and biases, cherry picked results, and a desire to prove a particular hypothesis.

-Research tends to be heavily influenced by politics; tainted by preconceived ideas, theoretical and personal biases, and competition.
+Scientific research tends to be heavily influenced by politics; tainted by preconceived ideas, theoretical and personal biases, and competition.
 While we strive to work towards the greater good, career ambitions often get in the way.
-Unfortunately empathy, which is central to human centred design, is often woefully lacking in research.
+Unfortunately empathy, which is central to human centred design, is often woefully lacking in many scientific research domains.
 We don't always focus on the people, nor do we ask the right questions.
 In many cases, our motivations are driven by budgets, a desire to be the first, and to do things because we believe in them and in doing so assume that they will be valuable to others.
+We’re meant to be impartial and skeptical about or work, and more often that not this affects our interactions with colleagues.